 - Trades and transfers are free of cost

-- Robinhood will give you a share of free stock by signing up
+- Robinhood will give you a share of free stock by signing up (want to find other free stock?
+These are the other apps that give out free stocks)

 - No advanced options for those that want to venture further into trading